 I use the acronym BRAVE to reflect the various missions I will be involved in.
-In the list below, sections B and E will be supported by tax-deductible donations to a third-party ministry which will be selected according to the need beuing served.
+In the list below, sections B and E will be supported by tax-deductible donations to third-party ministries which will be selected according to the need being served.
+I do not have my own 501(c)(3) at this time.
 The remainder (R, A, V) are formally personal pursuits, but are still part of the broader plan of personal ministry I pursue.

 To support the V mission, you can become a patron through Patreon.